buraktitiz/buraktitiz/README.md

 - 👀 I’m interested in HTML, CSS, JavaScript, React
 - 🌱 I’m currently learning HTML, CSS, JavaScript, React
-- 🌱 At the same time, my work includes TypeScript, Node.js and Next.js are present.
+- 🌱 At the same time, my work includes TypeScript, Node.js and SQL Server are present.
-- 💞️ I’m looking to collaborate on Frontend Developer
+- 💞️ I’m looking to collaborate on Frontend Developer or Data Science
 - 💞️ If you want to browse my portfolio site, the step you need to follow is here http://www.buraktitiz.com
 - 📫 How to reach me https://www.linkedin.com/in/burak-titiz/ and titizburak10@gmail.com
 - 📫 To see my projects live: https://vercel.com/buraktitiz